Near French Camp in Attala County, Mississippi — The American South (East South Central)

 Marker series.
 This marker is included in the Natchez Trace marker series.

 Other nearby markers.
-At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Cole Creek (approx. 0.6 miles away); Natchez Trace at French Camp (approx. French Camp (approx. 4.4 miles away); Col. James Drane (approx. 4˝ miles away); Hurricane Creek (approx. 11.7 miles away); MFWC Birthplace (approx. 15.1 miles away); Jeff Busby Park (approx. 16 miles away); The Great Eastern Hardwood Forest (approx. 16 miles away).
+At least 8 other markers are within 15 miles of this marker Cole Creek (approx. 0.6 miles away); Natchez Trace at French Camp (approx. 4.3 miles away); French Camp (approx. 4.4 miles away); Col. James Drane (approx. 4˝ miles away); Hurricane Creek (approx. 11.7 miles away); Kosciusko (approx. 15 miles away); Charlie Musselwhite (approx. 15.1 miles away); Attala County (approx. 15.1 miles away).
 Touch for a list and map of all markers in French Camp.

 Also see . . .
 Natchez Trace Parkway.
 Official National Park Service website.
 (Submitted on August 21, 2015.)